sam-aum/ICAS-Project/README.md

 I am updating this website.

-Upcoming Programs
-    •

-Bulletin - all news

-Section on Bulletin

-Section on Upcoming Programs
-    • One big one
-    • Others in a row

 ### Step 1: Decide on what should be highlighted on the website
 * Ask what the purpose is of each page
 ### Step 2: Decide what programing language we can use